John510S/John-s-AI-Music/Prompts-Used-and-Comments.md

 Image/Ideogram: Cowboy shooting alien with a shotgun

-Comments: I just wanted a funny starting thing.
+Comments: I just wanted a funny starting thing, so I thought of that stix season song.

 ## Crying over Spilled Milk
 Song/Suno: Write an alt rock song about how your angry at mom for spilling my milk, and use a line like "I wanted to eat cookies, but now they can't be mushy", also name the song "the use crying over spilt milk"

 Image/Ideogram: Emo guy really mad at spilled milk

-Comments: Thought it would be funny to create an angry teen alt rock song.
+Comments: Thought it would be funny to create an angry teen alt rock song where he's angry at his mom for spilling his milk.

 ## Autumn Glow
 Song/Suno: A beautiful song about autumn, include leaves, pumpkins, the color orange.
 Make the chorus catchy.
 Not a country song, more of pop.